opral/monorepo/inlang/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 # Build a global [SvelteKit](https://kit.svelte.com) app

-In this guide we will use [Paraglide.js](https://inlang.com/m/gerre34r/library-inlang-paraglideJs), [inlang-message-format](https://inlang.com/m/reootnfj/plugin-inlang-messageFormat) and [inlang's IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
+In this guide, we will be creating a simple SvelteKit app with i18n routing, using Paraglide for translations.
+This should be all you need to get started with Paraglide.

-Translated string(s) in this guide might be referred to as message(s) or translation(s).
+We will be using [Paraglide.js](https://inlang.com/m/gerre34r/library-inlang-paraglideJs), the [inlang-message-format](https://inlang.com/m/reootnfj/plugin-inlang-messageFormat) and [inlang's IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).

-## 1. Starting point
+## 1. Create a SvelteKit app

-Start with a basic SvelteKit app with `npm create`:
+Set up a SvelteKit app as you normally would.
+If you need help, check out the [SvelteKit documentation](https://kit.svelte.dev/docs/creating-a-project).
 ```cmd
 npm create svelte@latest my-app
 cd my-app